 In (13b), both pieces of the discontinuous DP are unmarked for case.
 This is expected since the entire DP is nominative, which has no overt phonological realization in Tiwa.
 In (14b), the noun lorórâw 'priests' and the universal quantifier sógol both surface with the accusative case marker.
 The examples in (15) each contain a non-finite relative clause with a genitive-marked subject.
 In (15b), the subject DP is split within the relative clause so both the noun sígai kirîraw 'teachers' and the quantifier sógol bear genitive case.
 Finally, in (16b), the noun mewâraw 'men' and the corresponding quantifier both surface with comitative case.
-Case matching in these configurations is obligatory, except with accusative case, where one piece can appear without any overt case marking in some instances.
-We discuss these data more fully in Section 4.3 below, showing that they follow a broader pattern of differential object marking in Tiwa and falls out from our analysis.

-Finally, as the examples above show, the discontinuous modifier is typically focusmarked, usually with the information focus clitic -lo.
+Finally, as the examples above show, the discontinuous modifier is typically focus-marked, usually with the information focus clitic -lô.
 This feature of discontinuous DPs in Tiwa is not surprising from a crosslinguistic perspective.
-It has been shown for many languages that discontinuous DPs provide a way of conveying different information structural statuses for different subparts of a single noun phrase (see, e.g., Reinholtz, 1999; De Kuthy, 2002; Fanselow and Féry, 2006, among many others).
-In Tiwa, focus is marked with a variety of focus enclitics which attach to the DP, to the right of any case marking.
-None of the focus clitics can appear on a subconstituent within the DP, even when that subconstituent is narrowly focused.
-This is shown in (17), with the contrastive focus clitic -se, which is often used in corrective contexts.
+It has been shown for many languages that discontinuous DPs provide a way of conveying different information structural statuses for different subparts of a single noun phrase (see Reinholtz, 1999; De Kuthy, 2002; Fanselow and Féry, 2006, among many others).
+In Tiwa, focus is marked with enclitics that adjoin to the DP, to the right of any case marking.
+None of these clitics can appear on a subconstituent within the DP, even when that subconstituent is narrowly focused.
+This is shown in (17), with the contrastive focus clitic -sê, which is often used in corrective contexts.
 In this example, one speaker states that Mukton bought a new car.
 Another speaker wishes to correct the first speaker by clarifying that Mukton bought an old car.
-(17a) shows that the speaker can do this by affixing the contrastive focus clitic to the entire object DP.
+(17a) shows that the speaker can do this by cliticizing the contrastive focus clitic to the entire object DP.
 (17b) shows that it is ungrammatical for this clitic to appear directly on the corrected adjective.

-(17) Mukton [karî kodâl-go] pre-ga.
-Mukton car new-ACC buy-PFV

-'Mukton bought a new car.'
+- (17) Mukton [karî kodâl-go] pre-ga.
+Mukton car new-ACC buy-PFV 'Mukton bought a new car.'

-Another person responds:
+- Another person responds:

 - a.
 Hyá, Mukton [kojâm karî-go] -se pre-ga.

 no Mukton old car-ACC -FOC buy-PFV

 'No, Mukton bought an OLD car.'

 - b.
 Hyá, Mukton [kojâm-se karî-go] pre-ga. no Mukton old-FOC car-ACC buy-PFV

 Discontinuous DPs provide a way of unambiguously signaling which part of the DP is focused.
 This is shown in (18), which also serves as a corrective response to the speaker's original statement in (17).
 Here the corrected adjective is separated from the head noun and surfaces with its own case marking.
-The contrastive focus clitic can now be directly affixed to this constituent.
+The contrastive focus clitic can now be directly cliticized to this constituent.

 (18) As a response to (17):

+'''

 Hyá, [kojâm-go]-se Mukton [karî-go] pre-ga.

 no old-ACC -FOC Mukton car-ACC buy-PFV

 'No, Mukton bought an OLD car.'

+'''